Traveling in your car with your little cat friend can be quite tricky, right?

 Preparing the car

 When the date of the departure is fixed, the first thing you have to do is to prepare your car properly for your cat.
+Keep in mind that most cats can hold their poop a for 1-2 days.
 Most of the people use air freshener in their cars.
 If you are one of them you have to make sure if your cat can bear the fragrance.

 To make sure, spray a little bit of the air freshener in the room your cat stays and see if he reacts adversely or weirdly.
 If it does, get rid of the car.
 While preparing your car, make sure-

 There’s no fragrance inside your car that makes your cat feel uneasy.
 Some cats extremely hate the smell of black pepper and cinnamon and act harshly.
 So find out which one your cat seems to like if you have to use an air freshener.

 There’s no show piece or stuffed toys inside the car that may frighten your cat.
 For example, cats are extremely scared of cucumber or snake-shaped stuff.